GoksenCodes/posts/README.md

 ## POSTS APP

-Angular application that uses jsonplaceholder API to fetch 100 posts.
+Angular application that uses placeholder API to fetch posts.

 - By default, show the post id,
 - When clicking on a square: replace the id with the userId